dtruong46me/face-anti-spoofing/README.md

 ```

 3. Training
-First, you should download [CV_dataset](https://www.kaggle.com/datasets/valleyy/cv-dataset) and put it in the folder with the same parent directory with `/src`.
-Then run the scripts
+First, you should download [CV_dataset](https://www.kaggle.com/datasets/valleyy/cv-dataset) and put it into the folder `/face-anti-spoofing/cv-dataset` and run the scipt:

 ```
 python run_training.py \